Child Custody Attorney in Newark

 Nothing is more important to a parent than ensuring the welfare of his or her children and retaining a meaningful relationship with them after a divorce.
 This is particularly true for a parent who will no longer be residing with the children following separation or divorce.
 In that circumstance, it is critical to obtain parenting time rights that will allow the non-custodial parent to maintain the ability to actively parent the child despite a legal change in marital status.

-Contact Ehrlich, Petriello, Gudin & Plaza, Attorneys at Law to schedule a free initial consultation with a family law attorney regarding any of the following issues related to you, your children and your divorce or separation from the children's other parent:
+At Ehrlich, Petriello, Gudin, Plaza & Reed, Attorneys at Law, our child custody attorneys can provide sound legal counsel regarding any of the following issues related to you, your children and your divorce or separation from the children's other parent: